Tools that Inspire

 The CLEO Project

 The Coral Literature, Education and Outreach (CLEO) project is a set of Educational Modules that have have been developed primarily for middle school classes.
-Each module consists of three segments: background information (science behind the instrument), classroom experiment (experiment to test parameter instrument measures), and teacher’s section (describes the Educational Objectives / National Science Standards, Preliminary Activities / Demonstrations, Suggestions for teaching the concept, and Follow-up or Extension Activities for the class.).
-Get the content here.
+Each module consists of three segments: background information (science behind the instrument), classroom experiment (experiment to test parameter instrument measures), and teacher’s section (describes the Educational Objectives / National Science Standards, Preliminary Activities / Demonstrations, Suggestions for teaching the concept, and Follow-up or Extension Activities for the class).

-“Biscayne Bubbles” provides an introduction to local biota as well an overview of the local research conducted by NOAA, the University of Miami’s Rosenstiel School of Marine and Atmospheric Science, and Florida Sea Grant.
+“Biscayne Bubbles” introduces local biota and an overview of the local research conducted by NOAA, the University of Miami’s Rosenstiel School of Marine and Atmospheric Science, and Florida Sea Grant.

 To view the Bubbles, mouse over each one and click to see the PDF.